 One misconception about dandruff is that it is caused by dirty hair.
 Though it’s important to wash your hair regularly to remove dirt and grime, you shouldn’t overdo it.
 Hair that is oily should get washed daily, while dry hair should be washed up to two times a week as recommended by dermatologists.

-It’s also important to use the right anti dandruff shampoo like CLEAR Complete Care Anti Dandruff Shampoo.
+It’s also important to use the right anti dandruff shampoo like CLEAR Ice Cool Anti dandruff Shampoo Menthol.
 Infused with amino acids, it can reduce dandruff by deeply nourishing your scalp so you can say goodbye to flaky scalp.
 Its Triple Anti Dandruff Technology activates scalp for the prevention of dandruff.

 Make sure to rinse and dry hair thoroughly